k8svisual/vpk/README.md

 ### YouTube videos on how to use VpK

-To assist in understanding YouTube videos are available that discuss may of the features of the product.
+To assist in understanding YouTube videos are available that discuss many of the features of the product.
 Videos are sorted alpha by topic.

 [https://youtu.be/8LtXugxdASY](https://youtu.be/8LtXugxdASY) - Cluster view __(out of date needs to be updated)__